Best Automatic BBQ Temperature Controllers

 Best Low-Budget Temperature Controller

 The PartyQ is the cheapest temperature controller that BBQ Guru make.
-It has a single temperature probe and a simple two-button control with a single number display.
+It has a single temperature probe and a simple two-button control system with a single number display.
 This is about as simple as you can get, the display shows the temperature that the probe is reading and that’s it.
 Despite the simplicity it does the job nicely.
 It keeps temperatures fairly steady and can easily turn a Big Green Egg or a Kamado Joe into a fool proof overnight smoker.
 It has adapters for pretty much all the big named smokers you can think of so it shouldn’t be a problem finding the fit for your smoker.

 The simple controls mean that you do have a lack of options and barely any feedback to give you an insight to what is going on with the meat.
 There isn’t a meat probe included which you almost certainly need if you’re going to take smoking seriously.
 We’d suggest grabbing a standard digital meat thermometer setup as well so you have another temperature reading.
 We recently did a rundown of the best smoker thermometers.
 Also, if you find yourself having to open the lid of your smoker, the fan will go crazy and take some time to recover.
 The PartyQ runs off of batteries which we quite like, they last a long time and means that the unit is completely portable.
 It would have been nice if there was an option to run it off of an outlet as well but at this price you can’t expect everything.